steffenaxer/iteratively/content/post/drt-performance/index.md

 By leveraging **parallel processing** and **dynamic partitioning**, it significantly improves the **economic feasibility of large-scale studies**.
 Simulations that previously required hours or days can now deliver actionable insights in a fraction of the time.
 This acceleration not only reduces computational costs but also shortens the time to decision-making — a critical factor in agile urban planning and transport strategy development.

-A logical next step is to **combine these optimizations with DISim (Distributed MATSim)**, enabling distributed execution across multiple machines or clusters.
+A logical next step is to **combine these optimizations with DSim (Distributed MATSim)**, enabling distributed execution across multiple machines or clusters.
 This will unlock even greater scalability, allowing researchers and planners to simulate entire regions or countries with high fidelity and responsiveness.

 ---